qlik-oss/core-website/docs/services/mira/README.md

 ## Overview

-_Mira_ provides QIX Engine discovery in a Docker containerized environment.
+_Mira_ provides QIX Engine instance discovery in a Docker containerized environment.

 The purpose of the service is for other services to be able to get a set of available QIX Engine instances with properties of each QIX Engine instance.
 This information can be used to take decisions on, for example which engine that is suitable to open a new session towards, or if there is a need to start a new QIX Engine instance.

 ## Docker Image

-Mira is distributed as a Docker image built from source in this repository and is available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira).
+Mira is distributed as a Docker image and is available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira).

 ## API

+The [api-doc.yml](https://github.com/qlik-ea/mira/blob/master/doc/api-doc.yml) provides an OpenAPI specification of the Mira REST API.

 Mira exposes its REST API on port 9100.

-_TODO: Figure out how we want to provide the API docmentation_

 ## Operation Modes